Previous Page Next Page

 A person under 18 years of age.

-Human Resources Code §42.002(1)
+Texas Human Resources Code §42.002(1)

-Child in care
+Child in Care

-Child-Placing Agency (CPA)
+Child Placing Agency (CPA)

 An organization or a person, other than the parent of a child, who plans for the placement of or places a child in a child care operation or adoptive home.
-A CPA is a licensed residential child care operation that may verify and regulate its own homes, subject to HHS minimum standards.
+A CPA is a licensed residential child care operation that may verify and regulate its own homes, subject to HHSC minimum standards.

-Human Resources Code §42.002(12)
+Texas Human Resources Code §42.002(12)

 Child without Placement

-A child in the conservatorship of DFPS who does not have an official placement for more than one night.
-Example: A child in DFPS custody stays in a church overnight.
-For assessments of reports, see the Safety Net resource Employee Allegedly Abuses, Neglects, or Mistreats a Child in an Official Capacity.
+A child in DFPS conservatorship who does not have an official placement for more than one night.
+Example: A child in DFPS conservatorship stays in a church overnight.

 Community-Based Care (CBC)

-• Work with the children’s families.
+• Works with the children’s families.

 General Residential Operation (GRO)